Are your looking for a used car to purchase for a reasonable price, with excellent durability and a great driving feel?

 4. Subaru Legacy 4rd Generation 2003-2009 2.5i

-Subaru is known for the highest customer satisfaction and good durability.
-Maybe not the same good driving feeling as the cars above if you ask me but good for the price.
+Subaru is known for the highest customer satisfaction and excellent durability.
+Maybe not the same good driving feeling as the cars above if you ask me but absolutely great for the price.

-Subarus 2.0-2.5i boxer engines are very good and I would choose one of those over a diesel in this case.
+You could get a very good Subaru for a low price.
+Subarus 2.0-2.5i boxer engines are perfect and I would choose one of those over diesel in this case.